 If you, despite the warnings, still wish to increase your bike’s top speed, there are several ways you can go about it.
 Disclaimer!
 All modifications are done at your own risk!
 I do not recommend any of them.

-Install a racing clutch
+Install a Racing Clutch

 By installing a racing clutch, you can choose one that uses different dimensions of clutch sheaves, altering the bike’s top speed according to your needs.

 I won’t go into the details on how to increase the power output of your bike’s engine, as this subject deserves a post of its own.
-But doing so will also give you an improvement of top speed.
+But doing so will also give you an improvement in top speed.

-Change the gearing ratio
+Change the Gearing Ratio

-If your bike has an open sprocket and chain, altering top speed is easy.
-Increasing the size of the front sprocket (clutch) and reducing the size of the rear sprocket (axle) will both give you a higher top speed.
+If your bike has an open sprocket and chain, altering the top speed is easy.
+Increasing the size of the front sprocket (clutch) and reducing the size of the rear sprocket (axle) will give you a higher top speed.

 People into quad racing tweak gearing ratio to find the optimal setup for each track they are racing.

-Tracks with long stretches require higher top speeds, while tracks with many turns benefit from a better acceleration at the expense of higher top speeds.
+Tracks with long stretches require higher top speeds, while tracks with many turns benefit from better acceleration at the expense of higher top speeds.

 Reflash the ECU